🇸🇪

 Traditional Husmanskost

-Swedish traditional home cooking — husmanskost — uses butter and cream as foundational ingredients, not optional additions.
-Dishes such as pyttipanna (hash), ärtsoppa (pea soup, often made with pork stock), Janssons frestelse, and Wallenbergare (veal patties) are among the classic dishes that are either non-vegan or contain hidden animal products.
-At traditional restaurants and festive settings (julbord Christmas buffets), the density of hidden animal ingredients rises sharply.
-Cover all dairy forms — butter on vegetables, cream in soups, butter on bread, and cheese as garnish — when asking about any traditional dish.
+Swedish traditional home cooking uses butter and cream as foundational ingredients, not optional additions.
+Pyttipanna (hash), artsoppa (pea soup, very often made with pork stock at traditional venues), Janssons frestelse, and Wallenbergare (veal patties) are among the classic dishes that are either non-vegan or contain hidden animal products.
+At festive julbord (Christmas buffets), the density of hidden animal ingredients rises sharply.
+Cover all dairy forms when asking: butter on vegetables, cream in soups and sauces, butter on bread, and cheese as garnish.

 Vegan Hotspots